Trams in Sydney: Earlwood line

 This line branched from the line to Dulwich Hill on Marrickville Road into Illawarra Road, travelling south-west and crossing the Cooks River, followed by a steep ascent up Homer Street to the Earlwood shopping district.
 The line terminated in Homer Street at the intersection of William Street and Hartill Law Avenue.
 Transit Systems Sydney route 423 follows the former tram line, although this bus route now extends to Kingsgrove.
 The line closed on 27 September 1957, along with all the 'Green line' tram lines.

 Erskineville line

-This line branched from tracks at Regent Street in Chippendale, and passed west along Meagher Street, then south into Abercombie Street, across the junction with Cleveland Street through Golden Grove, before swinging south into Golden Grove Street then right into Wilson Street.
+This line branched from tracks at Regent Street in Chippendale, and passed west along Meagher Street, then south into Abercrombie Street, across the junction with Cleveland Street through Golden Grove, before swinging south into Golden Grove Street then right into Wilson Street.

 The line then passed under the railway lines at Burren Street, adjacent to the entrance to Macdonaldtown station.

 The line then became a single track loop passing up Burren Street to Erskineville Road, then west to Septimus Street, then Albert Street before rejoining the tracks at Burren Street.
 Services operated from Circular Quay using the Pitt and Castlereagh Street lines.

 The line opened as an electric double track tramway in 1909.
 The line south of Cleveland Street closed in 1940, with the northern section used by other services until its closure in 1958.